STAT545-UBC/STAT545-UBC-original-website/hw00_homework-guidelines.md

 Throughout this course, any basic text document should be written in [Markdown](http://daringfireball.net/projects/markdown/basics) and should always have a filename that ends in `.md`.
 These files are pleasant to write and read, but are also easily converted into HTML and other output formats.
 GitHub provides an attractive HTML-like preview for Markdown documents.
 RStudio's "Preview HTML" button will compile the open document to actual HTML and open a preview.

-Whenever you are editing Markdown documents in RStudio, you can display a Markdown cheatsheet by clicking the question Mark `?` at the top of the editor pane.
+Whenever you are editing Markdown documents in RStudio, you can access a Markdown Quick Reference from the *Help* menu.

 ### Authoring R Markdown files

 If your document is describing a data analysis, author it in [R Markdown](http://rmarkdown.rstudio.com), which is like Markdown, but with the addition of R "code chunks" that are runnable.
 The filename should end in `.Rmd` or `.rmd`.
 RStudio's "Knit HTML" button will compile the open document to actual HTML and open a preview.

-Whenever you are editing R Markdown documents in RStudio, click the question Mark `?` at the top of the editor pane to display a Markdown cheatsheet or visit RStudio's [R Markdown website](http://rmarkdown.rstudio.com).
+You can access an R Markdown cheatsheet from *Help > Cheatsheets* or visit RStudio's [R Markdown website](http://rmarkdown.rstudio.com).

 Here is our introductory [tutorial on rendering R Markdown](block007_first-use-rmarkdown.html).

+  * Default to the `github_document` output format.
-  * Make sure to keep, commit, push the intermediate `.md` file and any figures.
+  * If you have a compelling reason to render to html, make sure to keep, commit, and push the intermediate `.md` file.
+  * In both cases, commit and push any figures.
   * Expose your code, i.e. use chunk option `echo = FALSE` very sparingly.

 ### Organization of your coursework repository